 Tuesday mornings in term-time from 8.00 to 10.30am: Hillfields Evangelical Baptist Church – opposite St Mary and St. Benedict’s School.
 HEBC is situated on the corner of King William Street and is in Waterloo Street (CV1 5JS) which is accessed from Berry Street via Nelson Street and Yardley Street.

-Fridays from 9.30 – 2.30 to our new warehouse at 2C Swallowgate Business Park, Holbrook Lane, Coventry CV6 4BL.
+Thursdays & Fridays from 9.30am – 1.30pm to our warehouse at Unit 4B Lythalls Lane Industrial Estate, Lythalls Lane, Coventry CV6 6FL.
 It is possible, by mutual agreement, to arrange access to this building at other times by contacting Emma, our store supervisor, on 07883 936172.

-If you can’t get to us and your item is small enough to be collected by car please text Sue your phone number and address to 07963 058958 and she will arrange for one of our collectors to contact you to arrange a convenient time.
+If you can’t get to us and your item is small enough to be collected by car please contact Sue on email@example.com (or text her on 07963 058958) with your name, address and phone number and we will arrange for one of our collectors to get in touch with you to arrange a convenient time.

-If your item is large and needs to be collected by our van team please contact Catherine on email@example.com or 07378 300631.
-All of our van teams are volunteers so there may be a delay in being able to arrange a collection.
+If your item is large and needs to be collected by our van team please contact Neal on 07712 661314 or email on firstname.lastname@example.org

 What we don’t take – and why: